wyc/wycd.net/posts/2017-06-13-small-business-spotlight-lawn-mowing-online.md

 ---

 My lawn was getting scraggly, and I wanted to do something before it started to raise eyebrows.
-I don't care for keeping up with the Joneses, but if this is a cultural norm keeping my neighbors happy, then it's absolutely worth it.
+I don't care for keeping up with the Joneses, but if this something that keeps my neighbors happy, then it's absolutely worth it.
 I
 value:

 - Low cost